Shawn-Shan/trapdoor/README.md

-# trapdoor
-Code Implementation for Gotta Catch 'Em All: Using Honeypots to Catch Adversarial Attacks on Neural Networks.
+# Gotta Catch 'Em All: Using Honeypots to Catch Adversarial Attacks on Neural Networks
+### ABOUT

+This repository contains code implementation of the paper "[Gotta Catch’Em All: Using Honeypots to Catch Adversarial Attacks on Neural Networks](https://www.shawnshan.com/files/publication/trapdoor.pdf)", at *ACM CCS 2020*.
+The slides are [here](https://www.shawnshan.com/publication/backdoor-sp19-slides.pdf).
 Trapdoor is a defense against adversarial attack developed by researchers at [SANDLab](https://sandlab.cs.uchicago.edu/), University of Chicago.

 ### Note